-Firstly, Design – Typically these websites have the seasoned delights of: bad looking and pixelated images riddled with artifacts, unprofessional fonts, coloured fonts, hopeless navigation, unbalanced elements, empty pages, broken links, cheesy clichés, boring, nasty, broken, slow, confusing, etc, etc.
+Firstly, Design, typically these websites have the seasoned delights of: bad looking and pixelated images riddled with artefacts, unprofessional fonts, coloured fonts, hopeless navigation, unbalanced elements, empty pages, broken links, cheesy clichés, boring, nasty, broken, slow, confusing, etc, etc.

-Secondly, Content Quality – although bad design and poor quality content are unrelated; if your website has too little written content, or poor quality, or unoriginal, or duplicate, inadequately linked to, nothing fresh in the last few years, or just not very useful – why would your website deserve to rank high?
-If you want to impress the search engines – you need to start improving the written content on your site as well as the design, and stop neglecting it.
+Secondly, Content Quality, although bad design and poor quality content are unrelated; if your website has too little written content, or poor quality, or unoriginal (plagiarised), or duplicate, inadequately linked to, nothing fresh in the last few years, or just not very useful - why would your website deserve to rank high in search?
+If you want to impress the search engines you need to start improving the written content on your site as well as the design, and stop neglecting it.

-Thirdly, Coding – If your website is badly coded as well as badly designed – it has to be totally replaced.
-We’ll back it up and use the existing written content as a starting point – but there is no way we are going to try and improve the search ranking of the existing monstrosity.
-You’ll need a brand new website – design and code.
+Thirdly, Coding, if your website is badly coded as well as badly designed; it has to be totally replaced.
+We'll back it up and use the existing written content as a starting point - but there is no way we are going to try to improve the search ranking of the existing monstrosity.
+You'll need a brand-new website; design and code.

 What I try to get across is that no amount of SEO in the form of 'onsite SEO', 'natural backlink building', or 'social media engagement' is going to alter the fact that the website looks cheap, neglected and unprofessional.

-Should we subsequently and miraculously get the ‘visually unaltered website’ to page one in Google (or Yahoo and Bing, for that matter) for their chosen keywords – the bounce rate would be quite high.
-The increased flow of visitors flocking via searches to the monstrosity of a website would feel nauseous within seconds – discouraged by the look of a “cheap classified ad”.
+Should we subsequently and miraculously get the 'visually unaltered website' to page one in Google for their chosen keywords - the bounce rate would be quite high.
+The increased flow of visitors flocking via searches to the monstrosity of a website would feel nauseous within seconds.

 So before you think about trying to get your website to the holy grail number one position in Google search for your chosen search phrases, ask yourself honestly - does it deserve it?